kathysledge/smig/docs/schema-reference/indexes.md

 ### Caching options

-For large datasets, configure caching:
+For better search performance on large datasets, configure how much index data to keep in memory:

 ```typescript
 content: index(['title', 'body'])